ngreimel/se/PITCHME.md

 ## What's that mean?

-- "The purpose of our lives is to help others through it." |
+- "The purpose of our lives is to help others through it" |
 - Apps |
+  - Weather, Maps, Translate, Flashlight |
 - Ecommerce |
+  - Amazon, Target, Etsy |
 - Automation |
+  - IFTTT, Nest, Spreadsheets |
 - Connections |
+  - Finance, Healthcare, Skype, Email |

 ---

 ## But wait, there's more!

-How about a programming exercise? |
+- How about a programming exercise? |

 ---